 Altum has large capital buffers to withstand volatility in earnings and to support future growth.
-Its Moody's-adjusted tangible common equity/tangible managed assets stood at a very strong 44.5% as of the end of December 2018, although down from 48.6% a year earlier, primarily because of a one-off increase in loan-loss provisions in the amount of €1.65 million from the adoption of IFRS9 in January 2018.
+Its Moody's-adjusted tangible common equity/tangible managed assets was a very strong 41.5% as of the end of December 2019, although down from 44.5% a year earlier, primarily because of a 13% increase in tangible managed assets over the period.
 However, Altum's strategy to grow its guarantee portfolio increases its contingent liabilities.